ibm-cloud-docs/hlf-support/vscode-extension.md

 5. Enter a name for your wallet to identify the orderer or peer admin of your network.
 6. Select **Add a new identity**.
 7. Enter name for your peer or orderer admin identity.
-8. Select **Provide a JSON identity file from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric** and then browse to the admin identity that you exported from your console.
+8. Select **Provide a JSON identity file from {{site.data.keyword.IBM_notm}} Blockchain Platform** and then browse to the admin identity that you exported from your console.
 If the identity is the administrator of multiple nodes in your network, you can associate the identity with multiple nodes.

 When you have associated an admin identity with your peers, CA, and an ordering node, you can connect to your network and use the extension to deploy smart contracts.